 Under Governor Hogan’s order, foreclosures of properties subject to a non-federal mortgage loan cannot proceed unless the loan servicer has notified the borrower in writing that if the borrower is experiencing a financial hardship due to the COVID-19 health emergency, the borrower may request a forbearance for a period up to 180 days.

 Certification of CARES Act Compliance Must be Filed in Certain New Foreclosure Matters.
 If the property is not subject to the CARES Act, a certification to that affect must be filed with home foreclosure actions and motions for foreclosures orders of sale that were begun March 18 through May 15, 2020.
 That certification must be filed within 30 days of May 22, 2020.
 If a certification is not filed, the court shall issue a deficiency notice under Rule 14-207.1.

-Residential Evictions Can Resume July 25.
+Residential Evictions Were Able to Resume July 25.
 A previous administrative order stayed all residential evictions.
-These matters can resume July 25, 2020.
+These matters were able to resume July 25, 2020.

-Certification of CARES Act Compliance Must be Filed in New Failure to Pay Rent Cases.
-Landlords filing a complaint for failure to pay rent from May 20 through August 24, 2020, must include a Declaration of Compliance with the CARES Act.
+Certification of CARES Act Compliance Required in Certain Failure to Pay Rent Cases.
+Landlords filing a complaint for failure to pay rent from May 20 through August 24, 2020, were required to include a Declaration of Compliance with the CARES Act.
 Filings that do not include the certification will not be accepted by the clerk.
 The certification must be in substantially the form of the Declaration of Compliance Form DC-CV 113.